 Eco-evolutionary studies of the interactions between plants and their associated communities have typically focused on single communities (e.g., arthropods).
 However, because plant genes can link diverse groups of plant-associated species (e.g., Dickson & Whitham 1996, Ahlholm et al. 2003, Tagu et al. 2005, Sthultz et al. 2009), entire communities of distantly related, spatially disjunct species are likely linked by common connections to plant genotype.
 For example, Zytynska et al. (2011) show that different genotypes of a tropical forest tree affect both their associated epiphytic plants and invertebrate communities.
 These diverse communities may be genetically correlated among plant genotypes, in which shifts in the composition of one community among genotypes are mirrored by similar shifts in the composition of another community.
 Establishing such connections is important for disentangling the direct and indirect effects of plant genetic variation on communities, and understanding how ecological and evolutionary change in plants affects the dynamics and biodiversity of plant-associated communities as a whole.

 Here, we utilize a diverse set of data collected from a single common garden to understand patterns of genetic covariation among communities of organisms associated with Populus angustifolia (narrowleaf cottonwood).
 Our primary goal is to test the hypothesis that communities are genetically correlated with one another across plant genotypes.
 Next, we evaluate four non-mutually exclusive, mechanistic hypotheses for explaining the patterns of genetic correlations among communities (Table 1).
-The resource similarity hypothesis argues that communities on similar or different resource types (e.g., soil versus leaves) are more strongly correlated than those on different resources.
+The resource similarity hypothesis argues that communities on similar resource types (e.g., soil versus leaves) are more strongly correlated than those on different resources.
 Species connected through the same local food web are more likely to interact through direct encounters (e.g., competition) or indirectly through plant trait modulation, and be sensitive to genetic variation in the same plant traits (CITATION).
 The taxonomic similarity hypothesis predicts that communities of organisms more closely related to each other will be more strongly correlated than communities of organisms distantly related.
 This hypothesis is based on the assumption that the phenotypic expression of gene(s) will be more likely to influence related organisms than unrelated organisms.
 Third, the time attenuation hypothesis posits that the strength of genetic correlations among communities will decline as the time between sampling of each community increases.
 Time will likely decouple the direct or indirect effects of communities on each other, and be associated with variation in environmental conditions that alter gene expression in the tree.
-Finally, the interacting foundation species hypothesis posits that genetic correlations among communities will be driven by interactions and abundances of a few foundation or dominant, or keystone species in communities whereas rare species contribute less to community structure (Keith et al. 2010, Busby et al. 2014).
+Finally, the interacting foundation species hypothesis posits that genetic correlations among communities will be driven by interactions and abundances of a few foundation or dominant species in communities (Keith et al. 2010, Busby et al. 2014).
 Dominant species are more likely than rare species to drive genetic correlations among communities because their disproportionate abundance makes them more likely to interact with other dominant species (Ellison et al. 2005).
 While these hypotheses are not mutually exclusive, distinguishing among them will help us to understand how disparate plant-associated communities are modulated by plant genetic variation and address how plant genetics contributes to the assembly of much larger communities of interacting species.

 Methods